-Online shopping or e-shopping is searching for and purchasing goods and services over the Internet through the use of a web browser.
+Online shopping or e-shopping is searching for and purchasing goods and services over the Internet through a web browser.
 The main allure of online shopping is that consumers can find and purchase items they need (which are then shipped to their front door) without ever leaving the house.
 Today, almost anything can be purchased through online shopping, amounting to billions of dollars a year in sales.

 Who provides online shopping?

-Today, most retail stores have a website for customers to buy from online and either ship them to their home or pick up at a nearby store location.
+Today, most retail stores have a website (online store) for customers to buy from online and either ship them to their home or pick up at a nearby store location.
 WalMart, Best Buy, Sears, and other retail businesses offer this type of shopping experience.

 History of online shopping